 Topping

-- ¼ cup pine nuts toasted (optional - but brings out their flavor)
+- ¼ cup pine nuts preferably toasted

 - smoked Spanish paprika to taste (pimentón de La Vera)